-After this, you will need to add the server keys of the connecting platforms using the vctl utility.
-Type vctl auth add command on the command prompt and simply hit Enter to select defaults on all fields except credentials.
+After this, you will need to add the server keys of the connecting platforms using the volttron-ctl utility.
+Type volttron-ctl auth add command on the command prompt and simply hit Enter to select defaults on all fields except credentials.
 Here, we can either add serverkey of connecting platform or type /./ to allow ALL connections.